matteranalytics/matter-analytics-webpage/src/custom/projects/_template.md

 - Unordered list
   - Item
   - Item
-- And another one right after the previous one
+- And another one right after the previous one without a line break
   - Item
   - Item